 In response to the COVID-19 pandemic, the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") was signed into law on March 27, 2020.
 The CARES Act included several provisions that provide economic relief for individuals and businesses.
 The CARES Act, among other things, included tax provisions relating to refundable payroll tax credits, the deferral of employer's social security payments, and modifications to net operating loss carryback provisions.
 On December 27, 2020, the Consolidated Appropriations Act of 2021 (the "CAA"), which includes the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act and the American Rescue Plan Act of 2021, was signed into law and provided further COVID-19 economic relief with an expansion of the employee retention credit.
 In March 2021, the Internal Revenue Service ("IRS") released Notice 2021-20, which retroactively eliminated the restriction that prevented employers who received a PPP loan from qualifying for the Employee Retention Credit ("ERC"), which is a refundable tax credit against certain employment taxes.
 Upon determination that the employer has complied with all of the conditions required to receive the credit, a receivable is recognized, and the credit reduces payroll expense.
-In connection with the CARES Act, the Company adopted a policy to recognize the employee retention credit when earned.
-For the year ended December 31, 2021, we determined that we qualify for the employee retention credit as it relates to wages paid during the twelve months ended December 31, 2020, as well as wages paid during the first, second, and third fiscal quarters of 2021.
+In connection with the CARES Act, the Company adopted a policy to wages paid during the twelve months ended December 31, 2020, as well as wages paid during the first, second, and third fiscal quarters of 2021.
 As a result, we recorded a net benefit of \$292 thousand to the employee retention credit as a reduction to payroll expense for the year ended December 31, 2021.
-As a result, we recorded a gross receivable of \$292 thousand of the accrued balance.
+On March 11, 2022 the Company received \$201 thousand of the accrued balance.